 Each time this workflow is triggered, a new post will be created.

-Once we’ve built the core features to popular a creators page, we can begin displaying this content on their individual profiles.
+Once we’ve built the core features to populate a content creator's page, we can begin displaying this content on their individual profiles.

 On our profile page, we’ll start by configuring the page type to be a user.